 But I’d last about six days.
 And I’ve got six months ahead of me.

-Instead, I’m doing what I’ve always recommended to clients: Setting a few small, doable goals each month.
+Instead, I’m doing what I’ve always recommended to clients: Setting a few small, doable diet and fitness goals each month.

 So here’s what I’m working on this month: